Chemguide: Support for CIE A level Chemistry

 The water molecules currently bound to the platinum fall off, and co-ordinate bonds (dative covalent bonds) to the platinum are formed using a lone pair on a nitrogen atom of two guanines next door to each other in the helix.

-That kinks the helix and wrecks the function of the DNA in the cell, which then dies.
+That kinks the helix and wrecks the ability of the DNA to replicate and the cell to divide.

 There is a simple YouTube video showing this in more detail than you actually need.